techno-science/Fogponics/README.md

 # Connection up the parts

 Use the *Fogponics.fzz* in the docs folder for a diagram and schematic of the circuit.
+You can download the program [Fritzing](http://fritzing.org/home/) to view the drawing